ignatandrei/patterns/src/patternsSite/docs/patterns/Decorator.md

 # Pattern:  Decorator

-Decorator allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+Decorator allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.    <br />

 ## Example in .NET :